jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/device-image-update-orchestration.rst

             Either use single label for each hardware device, or use caution to avoid this scenario if using multiple device labels per device.

 #.
-From the central cloud, upload one or more device images in the SystemController region.
+From the Central cloud, upload one or more device images in the System
+    Controller region.

     -   To upload a root-key device image: